© Crown copyright 2020

 If your child tests negative but is unwell, they should not return to the setting until they are recovered.

 If you are unable to supervise your child during a session, you will want to satisfy yourself that a provider has put protective measures in place to reduce the risk of transmission of the virus, as well as having adequate health and safety and child protection procedures.
-We have included checklists to support you when choosing a setting for your child in Annex A, below.
+At Annex A we have included checklists to support you when choosing a setting for your child.

 Ahead of attending, you should check with the provider organising the live performance what steps have been taken to mitigate the risk of transmission.
 The protective measures providers put in place should be in line with those outlined in the performing arts guidance, for example limiting the size of the audience to allow social distancing to be maintained and only operating in a venue with adequate ventilation.

-The information below provides some examples of positive signs to look out for to help you make good choices when choosing an out-of-school setting for your child, but this is not an exhaustive list.
+This information provides some examples of positive signs to look out for to help you make good choices when choosing an out-of-school setting for your child, but this is not an exhaustive list.

 - health and safety has been considered, specifically coronavirus (COVID-19) protective measures.
 Providers with more than 5 staff members should have a written policy.
 Small and self-employed providers do not need to have a written policy but should be aware of the risks and how to reduce them